POCO X2 Review | POCO X2 | Poco X2 delivers great value in the under -Rs. 20,000 segments

 You just get a solitary speaker on the base of this phone however it’s noisy and the sound is astonishingly profound and rich.
 Music twists if the volume level is over 60% or something like that, yet anything short of that is fine for individual tuning in.

 A couple of our benchmark tests were limited from running on our pre-discharge survey unit, however, we do have a few numbers to share.
 AnTuTu gave us a score of 2,80,912 which is awesome.
-The Geekbench 5 single-centre and multi-centre scores were 548 and 1,759.
+The Geekbench 5 single-center and multi-centre scores were 548 and 1,759.
 3DMark and GFXBench were both unfit to run so we don’t have illustrations scores, however, we ran a portion of the present all the more requesting games and got some true involvement in the Poco X2.

 We saw the Poco X2’s battery life as fair, and we didn’t feel any nervousness about overcoming an entire day, from morning to night.
 During that time we utilized the cameras a considerable amount, played a couple of rounds of PUBG Mobile, gushed about an hour of video, and invested some energy in internet-based life applications.
 Our HD video circle test ran for 13 hours, 43 minutes, which can’t incredible outcome, however, may be affected by how huge the screen is.